gohugoio/hugo/content/en/hugo-pipes/minification.md

 ---

-Any resource of the aforementioned types can be minifed using `resources.Minify` which takes for argument the resource object.
+Any resource of the aforementioned types can be minified using `resources.Minify` which takes for argument the resource object.

 ```go-html-template